CrystallizeAPI/crystallize-nextjs-boilerplate/README.md

 # Deploy

-There are multiple alternatives for deployments, however for the easiest hosting of a Node application we recommend [Now](https://zeit.co/now).
+There are multiple alternatives for deployments, however for the easiest hosting of a Node application, one option is [Now](https://zeit.co/now).

 ## Deploying with Now